Kingplayzfooty/WHSTechNotes/journal.md

 I do not enjoy football, seeing how i've played it for 3 years and I tried sticking with it but it just doesn't intrest me and I personally think it its a boring sport.
 I did not watch the Super Bowl LX.

+# February 23, 2026

+I believe the most important technology used in the 2026 Winter Olympics was saftey.
+Team USA used heat-regulating jackets made by Nike and Adidas accross many events such as their skiing, snowboarding, and running tournaments.
+This allowed the athletes to withstand the freezing temperatures while still being able to perform their best, stay warm, and stay safe.
+This shows how important and helpful technology can be to sports.